zerolagtime/linux-audit-reporting/README.md

 if the system is not fully meeting the CNSS or JSIG requirements.

 ### `01-security_log.rules`
-Record reads on key security log files as needed by AU-2.a.9
+> Record reads on key security log files as needed by AU-2.a.9

 ### `02-media.rules`
-Record execution of binaries or libraries that come with the system and provide media reading or [ISO][] generation, in support of AU-2.a.3 and AU-2.a.4.
+> Record execution of binaries or libraries that come with the system
+> and provide media reading or [ISO][] generation, in support of AU-2.a.3
+> and AU-2.a.4.

-[iso] A general term that refers to the International Organization for
-      Standardization 9660 file format commonly used in the creation of removable media.
+[iso]: https://en.wikipedia.org/wiki/ISO_image  "A general term that refers to the International Organization for Standardization 9660 file format commonly used in the creation of removable media."